 The Credit Per Term Policy is tied directly to academic progress.

 Students in good academic standing may self-register for as many credits as they deem appropriate, taking into consideration course prerequisites and phase-advancing requirements.

 MCU recommends that undergraduate students begin matriculation in the undergraduate program by enrolling in six to seven credits in their first term.
-If a student is a Title IV undergraduate student, they must enroll in and complete at least twelve (12) credits, per every two (2) trimesters (30 academic weeks payment period) to comply with Title IV requirements to receive a disbursement every payment period.
+If a student is a Title IV undergraduate student, they must enroll in and complete at least twelve (12) credits, per every two (2) trimesters (30 academic weeks payment period) to comply with Title IV requirements in order to receive a disbursement every payment period.
 Students should work with the Financial Aid Director to assure that their student academic progress (SAP) follows Title IV regulations.
 Graduate students should consult the Satisfactory Academic Progress (SAP) for Graduate Students Policy to ensure they remain within Title IV and MCU academic progress compliance.

-If a student is on an Academic Warning or Academic Probation, the Director of Student Services will use a custom tag in Populi to indicate this status and will place a registration lock through Populi to prevent self-registration in courses until the Academic Warning or Academic Probation is resolved.
-The Populi registration lock requires students to be in contact with the Registrar in order to register for courses for the next term.
+If a student is on an Academic Warning or Academic Probation, the Director of Student Success & Advising will use a custom tag in Populi to indicate this status and will place a credit limit through Populi to limit the number of credits a student may take until the Academic Warning or Academic Probation is resolved.
 For students in their first term of Academic Warning, they will be allowed to register for no more than 12 credits in the subsequent term.
 Students beyond their first term of Academic Warning shall be limited to 6 credits per term while the student remains on Academic Warning.